MCPCapital/HarmonizeProject/README.md

 * threading
 * fileinput
 * numpy
 * cv2 (Also known as OpenCV.
 You may have to compile from source depending on your setup.
-For a Raspberry Pi, use [this guide](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/) starting from step 2 BUT skip the section related to virtual environments.
-This will take about 2 hours and a few GBs of space.
+For a Raspberry Pi, use [this guide](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/) starting from step 2 and (optional but reccomended) skip anything related to virtual environments.
+This will take 2-3 hours to compile and a few GBs of space.
 * mbedtls (python-mbedtls, may also have to be compiled from source.
 Use [this](https://github.com/ARMmbed/mbedtls) for Raspberry Pi or other ARM computers.)

 # Installation & Usage